benbjurstrom/prezet/README.md

 #### Run the package installer:

-_⚠️ NOTE: Before running the installer on an existing application it is recommended to switch to a clean branch.
+_⚠️ NOTE: Before running the installer on existing applications it is recommended to switch to a clean branch.
 As part of the install process Prezet configures your application with Tailwind CSS.
 Any existing Tailwind configuration will be overwritten._

 ```bash
 php artisan prezet:install